batselem/DisasterDetection/README.md

 - flask

 ### Project Motivation
-In this project, I tried to categorize messages about disasters into different categories.
+NNowadays, microblogging becomes the heart of online communications and the means for people to express their personal opinion about various things that are happening around the world.
+The speed of microblogging is much faster than other emergency services.
+That is why it is so intriguing to learn from it and use it for reporting about natural disasters.
+So, in this project, I tried to categorize emergency messages about disasters into different categories such as flood and earthquake and help to report disasterous events instantly.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.